harvester/harvester/docs/harvester-configuration.md

 ### `os.environment`

-Environment variables to be set on k3s and other processes like the boot process.
+Environment variables to be set on K3s and other processes like the boot process.

-Primary use of this field is to set the http proxy.
+The primary use of this field is to set the HTTP proxy.

-Example
+Example:

 ```yaml
 os: